huyhoangle86/find_cheapest_operator/README.md

 Tests
 --------------------
 The test cases are fairly straight forward.
-We have total 5 tests covering all cases:
+We have total 5 tests covering some cases:

 * test_insert_prefix_rate [ instert prefix and rate pair one by one]
 * test_bulk_insert_prefix_rates [ bulk instert prefix and rate pairs]